 General Contractor Bonding

-Contractor bonds are a type of sureties that is issued to persons or businesses that provide services based on an agreed contract.
+A contractor surety bond is a type of sureties that is issued to persons or businesses that provide services based on an agreed contract.
 The basis of the surety bond is to guarantee customers that the business will fulfill the terms of the contract as agreed upon.
 In the event that a business offering a service violates the contract, then they will be liable for any damages incurred by the customer.

-There are 3 main parties that are involved in a contractor bond.
+There are 3 main parties that are involved in a contractor surety bond.
 The principal (service provider), the obligee (service recipient), and the surety (the insurance company that provides a bond).
 When the principal agrees to provide services to the obligee, the obligee will often require some assurance from the principal that the service will be provided to the standards agreed upon in the contract.

 A bonded contractor will therefore issue a surety bond to the obligee, pledging that if they violate the contract, they will compensate the obligee for any damages.
 The surety is the insurance company that issues a bond to the principal, and agrees to honor any valid claims made by the obligee.
 As you can see, general contractor bonding is vital to getting hired to perform a job.

-Types of Contractor Bonds
+Types of Contractors Bond

 There are 3 main classes of bonds for contractors:

 Construction bonds are surety bonds that are issued for public construction projects.
-When the state or federal government requires the services of a construction company for a public project, they often request a surety bond from the company as a guarantee for their services.
+When the state or federal government requires the services of a construction company for a public project, they often request a bond from the company as a guarantee for their services.
 The primary purpose of the bonds for contractors is to protect public funds from being embezzled by a negligent contractor.
 When a construction company is hired to carry out a public project, they will issue a surety to state/federal governments, which guarantees that if they violate the contract, a state can make a claim against the bond.
 In this way, the public project has some level of insurance against suffering financial damages.

 In some cases, the actions of negligent contractors can lead to costly financial damages on the part of the project owner.
 For example, a construction company may fail to perform their duties to the expected quality standards, or they may fail to compensate their subcontractors.
 In addition, they may also cause damages to the property of the obligee.
-In such cases, the construction surety bond can protect the obligee from the damages they are likely to suffer as a result of these activities.
+In such cases, the construction bond can protect the obligee from the damages they are likely to suffer as a result of these activities.

 The federal government therefore requires that any construction project that will cost $150,000 or more to be carried out by a bonded contractor.

-- Contractor license bond
+- Contractor license Bond

 Contractors license bonds are a type of bond that are issued to licensed contractors.
 Many different businesses are required to obtain a license from the bond state in order to operate.
 These include plumbers, insurance brokers, electricians, vehicle dealers, and many other service providers.
-Any type of business that is licensed by the bond state is required to obtain a contractors license bond.
+Any type of business that is licensed by the bond state is required to obtain a contractor license bond.
 This bond protects customers as well as the state from any damages caused by the licensee (the principal).

 Customers can therefore seek the services of contractors within the state knowing that they have a level of protection against negligence on the part of the bonded contractor.
 By customers exclusively seeking the services of a bonded contractor, they can be compensated for any damages they incur by making a claim against the bond.